Skip to content

 KSI badgeTags the card with its Key Security Indicator alignment

-Maturity level badgeOverall maturity rating from L0 to L5
+Maturity badgeAggregate maturity from L0 to L5 across implemented controls

-Control count”X of Y controls” — scoped controls vs. total in the theme
+Control count”X of Y controls” — scoped vs. total in the theme

 At Risk badgeAppears when one or more controls have an At Risk status